Summary:

 The silica sand at the Preston Property is hosted within the Cambrian Wonewoc Formation.
 At Preston, the Wonewoc Formation sandstone varies in thickness from 50 to 150 feet (15 to 46 m) and is principally medium to coarse grained quartzose sandstone with high-angle cross-stratification.
 The Wonewoc Formation is overlain by very fine to fine grained sandstone, siltstone and mudstone of the Tunnel City Group, and thin and discontinuous Pleistocene surficial deposits (slightly gravelly sandy loam till).

-• The Wonewoc Formation within the open pit excavation is dominated by clean, white to rusty sand with minor, thin, continuous clay-mudstone bands that are likely associated with inter-tidal and/or transitions in marine.
+The Wonewoc Formation within the open pit excavation is dominated by clean, white to rusty sand with minor, thin, continuous clay-mudstone bands that are likely associated with inter-tidal and/or transitions in marine, near-marine and non-marine deposition.
 The basal portions of the Wonewoc comprise slightly finder sand than the middle or upper portions of the silica sand unit.

 Mineralization